brenden-visoury/jgr-de/README.md

 JGR DE Assessment

-I haven't touch GCP much but this was a good practice proof of concept using cloud technologies.
+I haven't touched GCP much but this was a good practice proof of concept using cloud technologies.
+GCP is known to handle data very well compared to its competitors.

 Workflow: